-by the Senate.
+- 1) All funding must be approved by the Senate prior to expenditure, encumbrance or request for payment.
+All other requests are considered retroactive and are not allowed by policy. - 2) Senate approval of financial expenditures in Unit, Board, Commission and Committee minutes shall constitute encumbrance of said funds. - G) No Associated Students funds may be spent on gifts, parties, entertainment, or any other personal expenditure unless the budget category specifically stating expenses has already been approved by the Senate.
 These expenditures must be in compliance with the guidelines established in the A. S. Financial Policies and Procedures.
-Associated Student entities may spend up to \$50.00 per year on leadership recognition.

-- H) A.S. funds should be spent in accordance with University and Campus Regulations. - I) No monies allocated to organizations, departments, student groups, etc. (including Lock-ins) shall be used for the purpose of loans to individual members of that group. - J) Upon recommendation from the A.S.
-Investments Advisory Committee, Senate, at its discretion, may approve loans guaranteed by a promissory note to campus organizations.

-1) Terms & Conditions:

-- a) The interest rate levied on loans must be no less than the current rate of return being earned on its Capital Reserves. - b) If the organization is late sixty (60) days or more on a payment, Associated Students reserves the right to demand repayment of the loan in full within thirty (30) days. - c) The A.S.
-Executive Director is responsible for the other terms and conditions contained in the promissory note, as outlined in Article VIII, Section 3 of the ASUCSB Constitution. - K) Upon initial approval by Senate Finance and Business Committee and final approval of minutes by the Senate, loans guaranteed by a promissory note may be granted to registered campus organizations from un-allocated funds of the A.S. membership fee.

-1) Terms and Conditions

-- a) If the organization is late thirty (30) days or more on a payment, Associated Students reserves the right to charge the BARC account of the officers of the organization in question, as specified by a signed contract. - b) No organization will be granted a loan while it has outstanding financial obligations with Associated Students. - c) The organization meets all of the criteria stated in Article IV, Section 5 of the Associated Students By-Laws. - L) Review of Funds Expended from the A.S.
-Membership Fee: - 1) All AS Executive Office and Presidential Cabinet financial expenditures and quarterly summary of activities shall be submitted to the Senate for review as an 'Action Item' during Week 8 of each quarter. - 2) The Senate may place a particular office in the Executive Branch on financial probation with a two-thirds vote if the Senate determines that student fees were expended inappropriately. - 3) Executive Branch financial probation is effective for the length of one quarter (Week 8 to Week 8).
+Associated Student entities may spend up to \$50.00 per year on leadership recognition. - H) A.S. funds should be spent in accordance with University and Campus Regulations. - I) No monies allocated to organizations, departments, student groups, etc. (including Lock-ins) shall be used for the purpose of loans to individual members of that group. - J) Upon recommendation from the A.S.
+Investments Advisory Committee, Senate, at its discretion, may approve loans guaranteed by a promissory note to campus organizations. - 1) Terms & Conditions: - i) The interest rate levied on loans must be no less than the current rate of return being earned on its Capital Reserves. - ii) If the organization is late sixty (60) days or more on a payment, Associated Students reserves the right to demand repayment of the loan in full within thirty (30) days. - iii) The A.S.
+Executive Director is responsible for the other terms and conditions contained in the promissory note, as outlined in Article VIII, Section 3 of the ASUCSB Constitution. - K) Upon initial approval by Senate Finance and Business Committee and final approval of minutes by the Senate, loans guaranteed by a promissory note may be granted to registered campus organizations from un-allocated funds of the A.S. membership fee. - 1) Terms and Conditions - i) If the organization is late thirty (30) days or more on a payment, Associated Students reserves the right to charge the BARC account of the officers of the organization in question, as specified by a signed contract. - ii) No organization will be granted a loan while it has outstanding financial obligations with Associated Students. - iii) The organization meets all of the criteria stated in Article IV, Section 5 of the Associated Students By-Laws. - L) Review of Funds Expended from the A.S.
+Membership Fee: - 1) All AS Executive Office and Presidential Cabinet financial expenditures and quarterly summary of activities shall be submitted to the Senate for review as an 'Action Item' during Week 8 of each quarter. - 2) The Senate may place a particular office in the Executive Branch on financial probation with a two-thirds vote if the Senate determines that student fees were expended inappropriately.

+3) Executive Branch financial probation is effective for the length of one quarter (Week 8 to Week 8).
 Executive Branch financial probation means that all funding must be approved by the Senate prior to expenditure, encumbrance, or request for payment.
 (See Article IV, Section 1, Subsection F).